FluentCRM/fluent-crm-developers-docs/src/modules/trigger.md

 ```

 Define the `getSettingsFields` method.
 This method should return an array of the settings fields that will be displayed in the workflow settings page.
+You can customize settings as desired .
+Visit [Form Field Code Structure](./form-field-code-structure.md) for more information.

 ```php
 public function getSettingsFields($funnel)
 {